Setting-up a Server

 Note

 Stopped server instances are not subject of the fees based on their usages.
-(Note, however, that server instances whose spec are Type 1 or above are subject of monthly instance management fees even though they were stopped.)
+(Note, however, that stopped server instances are subject to the monthly instance management fees.)